sonnyfournier/EncryPass/README.md

 # EncryPass
 Change your password with the same.
 # Synopsis
-PassPath is a tool to always keep the same password and to always have a different.
+EncryPass is a tool to always keep the same password and to always have a different.
 # Description
-Choose a service and enter your usual password, then PassPath will generate you a new password.
+Choose a service and enter your usual password, then EncryPass will generate you a new password.
-If you forget your password, don't panic, open PassPath and repeat the operation, PassPath then give you back your "encrypt" password.
+If you forget your password, don't panic, open EncryPass and repeat the operation, EncryPass then give you back your "encrypt" password.
 # History
-I always wanted to use a different password for each site, but I always had a bad memory, so I create PassPath, based on the Caesar encryption.
+I always wanted to use a different password for each site, but I always had a bad memory, so I create EncryPass, based on the Caesar encryption.
 # Images
 ![example](http://i.imgur.com/HeLfSWJ.png)
 ![example](http://i.imgur.com/HKK3TwK.png)